Barrenjoey Headland Palm Beach

 The Headland

 The Garigal people once occupied this headland as well as many of the areas you can see before you.
 For thousands of years, the surrounding land and sea would have provided local clans with an abundant food supply.
 Tragically, many of these clans were wiped out with the introduction of diseases such as smallpox in 1789.
-As a result, little is known of their way of life, pre-colonial settlement.
+As a result, little is known of their way of life pre-colonial settlement.

 If you have the time, it’s worth taking the bushland trail to explore the headland a little further.
-The path will take you closer to the water, (though not all the way down), and if there are any whales about, you’ll be just that little bit closer to them.
+The path will take you closer to the water (though not all the way down), and if there are any whales about, you’ll be just that little bit closer to them.

 The Lighthouse

-The lighthouse was built over 140 years ago, from sandstone sourced on the site.
+The lighthouse was built over 140 years ago, from sandstone sourced on site.
 It was not the first light built on the headland but it is certainly the most impressive, and the most functional.

 In 1868 the Stewart Towers stood at either end of the headland.
-They were wooden structures. which housed lanterns visible to ships on either side.
-Only ever meant to be temporary, they were not sufficient enough to prevent several nearby wrecks and their job was taken over with the construction of the current lighthouse and adjoining keeper cottages in 1881.
+They were wooden structures, which housed lanterns visible to ships on either side.
+Only ever meant to be temporary, they were not sufficient to prevent several nearby wrecks and their job was taken over with the construction of the current lighthouse and adjoining keeper cottages in 1881.

 Stones marking the sites of the first structures can be found on the headland, along with the grave of the first principal lighthouse keeper, George Mulhall.
-Mullhall was reportedly struck by lightning on the headland and died soon after.
+Mulhall was reportedly struck by lightning on the headland and died soon after.
 (A good reason to heed the warnings about going up in wild weather.)

 The beacon was manned by a series of keepers until the light was changed and its operations automated in 1932.